aaronbloomfield/pdr/labs/lab08/index.md

 ### Tutorial ###

-Complete the C++/assembly tutorial, which consits of reading two book chapters that are contained in this repository: [x86 Assembly](../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../book/x86-ccc-chapter.pdf).
+Complete the C++/assembly tutorial, which consists of reading two book chapters that are contained in this repository: [x86 Assembly](../../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../../book/x86-ccc-chapter.pdf).

 ### Vecsum ###